-- Tier 1: Generic drugs.
+- Tier 1: Preferred generic drugs.
 Generic drugs are produced and sold under their generic names after the patent of the brand-name drug expires.
 Although the price is usually lower, the quality of generic drugs is the same as brand-name drugs.
 Generic drugs are also just as effective as brand-name drugs.
-The Food and Drug Administration (FDA) requires that a generic drug contain the same active drug ingredient in the same amount as the brand-name drug. - Tier 2: Preferred brand-name drugs.
+The Food and Drug Administration (FDA) requires that a generic drug contain the same active drug ingredient in the same amount as the brand-name drug.
+Preferred generic drugs are listed on our drug formulary. - Tier 2: Preferred brand-name drugs.
 Brand-name drugs are produced and sold under the original manufacturer's brand name.
-Preferred brand-name drugs are listed on our drug formulary. - Tier 3: Non-preferred brand-name drugs.
-Non-preferred brand-name drugs are not listed on our drug formulary. - Tier 4: Specialty drugs.
+Preferred brand-name drugs are listed on our drug formulary. - Tier 3: Non-preferred drugs.
+Non-preferred drugs are not listed on our drug formulary. - Tier 4: Specialty drugs.
 Specialty drugs are high-cost drugs that are on our specialty drug list.